Select travel dates to see prices

 Other Skills

-Veterinary medicine, veterinary nursing, animal physiotherapy, animal husbandry, animal behaviour, zoology etc students would be a bonus
+Veterinary medicine, veterinary nursing, animal physiotherapy, animal husbandry, animal behaviour, animal studies, zoology, conservation etc students or professionals would be a bonus

 What's Included

-Food for our three meals, shared volunteer accommodation, meeting you at the airport, airport collection and drop-off, pre-departure support and admin, in-country staff, 24- emergency help and a virtual adoption as a wildlife warrior for one of the animals at the project, in your name.
+Food for your three meals, shared onsite volunteer accommodation, meeting you at the airport, airport collection and drop-off, pre-departure support and admin, in-country staff, 24- emergency help, donation to the project and your own branded t-shirt.

 Airport Pickup at King Shaka International Airport

 When you arrive, you will be welcomed at King Shaka International airport in Durban at Arrivals.
 Your name will be on a board.
 You will then be taken to your project by your driver.
 At the end of your project, you will be collected at your project, and returned to the same airport, in time for your flight.
-Please book arrival flights in daylight hours before 15:00 and NOT at night.
-Please do not book flights until you have booked your project and we have confirmed your dates.
+Please book arrival flights in daylight hours before 15h00 and NOT at night.
+Departure flights need to be for after 10h00.
+Please do not book flights until you have booked your project, and we have confirmed your dates.

 Accommodation